meemknight/SFMLCmakeSetup/README.md

 ## What is it?

-I already set up SFML for you!
+I already set up a SFML project for you!
 Take it and enjoy!
 You don't need to know CMake!

 <p>Opening the Solution:</p>